spryker/spryker-shop-core/Bundles/QuoteRequestAgentPage/src/SprykerShop/Yves/QuoteRequestAgentPage/Theme/default/components/molecules/quote-request-table/README.md

-Displays quote requests as a table with action links (view, cancel).
+Displays quote requests as a table with the action buttons (View, Cancel).